 #9 Contact your insurer about a car accident claim

 Whether you have comprehensive insurance or third party insurance outside your CTP, you should call your insurance provider as soon as possible.
 The sooner your insurer knows about the car crash, the sooner they can process your claim.
 As mentioned, they may even be able to help you source car towing.

 Car insurance policies differ but your insurer will generally need:

-- Name, contact details, and license number of other parties
+- Names, contact details, and licence numbers of other parties

 - Other parties’ insurance details

 - A summary of how the accident happened

 Photos will also be helpful, as will witnesses’ contact details.

 OK so this step isn’t time-crucial and doesn’t even need to connect to an accident… It always pays to be on top of your car insurance.
 Know what you have insurance cover for (or not) so there are no surprises after a car crash.

 It also pays to review your insurance policy regularly, as you could be unaware there are potential savings!
 It’s worth shopping around.